What Are the Pros and Cons of Credit Cards?

 4. EMI Facility

 This ease is particularly useful when you need to spend a lot of money quickly.
-You can choose to charge a major purchase you want to make on your credit card to postpone payment if you don’t want to use all of your funds on it.
+If you don’t want to use all of your funds on your credit card, you can charge a major purchase to postpone payment.

 Furthermore, you can settle your purchase in equivalent monthly installments, preventing you from paying the entire amount at once and negatively impacting your bank account.